artvin01/TF2-Zombie-Riot/README.md

 IF you wish to see the plugin in action/or just are interrested in playing this gamemode rather then coding/messing with it, the main server for the plugin is this one hosted by disc.ff:

  74.91.119.154:27017 ( steam://connect/74.91.119.154:27017 )

+## Commands and cvar's

+"zr_infinitecash" = "1" ( def.
+"0" )
+ - Money is infinite and always set to 999999
+ -
+"zr_noroundstart" = "0"
+ - Makes it so waves refuse to start
+ -
+"zr_nospecial" = "1"
+ - No Panzer will spawn or anything alike

+"zr_setwave"
+- Will set the wave to the number given +1

 ## Installation